rishindoshi/HTMLWorkshop/README.md

 ## Hosting

 As of now, we can only view the webpage we just created on our own machine.
 What we want is for the whole world to see it!
-So, we need some way of hosting the webpage on the internet, publically accessible to everyone.
+So, we need some way of hosting the webpage on the Internet, publicly accessible to everyone.
 Luckily, github makes this really easy for us in just a few simple steps.
 Visit https://pages.github.com/ and follow the steps and your website should be online almost immediately!